A Local’s Guide to Matera, Italy

 If you are staying only one night, the fun of staying in a cave hotel almost certainly outweighs these considerations.
 But if you’re staying for two nights or more, consider whether these things might start to bother you.

-The old town of Matera has been abandoned for such a long time that it is still unusual to see locals enjoying a walk in the “Sassi” area.
-In the higher part of town and the new area, you’ll find many locals, whereas the lower sassi area will be busy in the day with tourists and people working, but very quiet at night.
+Also be aware that the old town of Matera has been abandoned for such a long time that it is still unusual to see locals enjoying a walk in the “Sassi” area.
+Locals tend to stick to the upper part of the historic center or the new town.
+As a result, the sassi area tends to be busy in the day with tourists, but sleepy at night.
+So, if you want to be close to the sassi, but with a more lively atmosphere, choose the upper part of the historic center (or the new town).

 Hotels: